 To achieve this while minimising climate impact, a profitable, low-emissions fleet of vessels is needed.

-In the lowland fjords of Eastern Norway, the autonomous vessel Yara Birkeland is being built.
-The electric ship will begin operations in 2020, transporting fertiliser from Yara’s factory at Herøya to the ports at Breivik and Larvik.
+In November 2020, the autonomous vessel Yara Birkeland was handed over to Yara from the Norwegian shipyard Vard Brattvåg.
+The vessel is undergoing testing and preparations for autonomous operations.
+Once completed, the electric ship will transport fertiliser from Yara’s factory at Herøya to the ports at Breivik and Larvik.

-Yara’s initiative is taking place at the same time as the International Maritime Organization is planning to draw up regulations for crewless ships.
-These are expected to be finalised sometime after 2020.
+Yara’s initiative is taking place at the same time as the International Maritime Organization (IMO) is looking at the regulation of autonomous ships.
+The IMO's scoping exercise is expected to be completed in 2020.

 Yara Birkeland is electric and autonomous.
 With no need for fuel or a crew, the ship will save up to 90 per cent in annual operating costs compared similar-sized conventional vessels.
 It is also estimated to replace 40 000 truck journeys per year, cutting local pollution and greenhouse gas emissions accordingly.